9 ways COVID-19 and Lyme disease can look alike

 COVID-19 and Lyme disease are two different diseases.
 Yet, COVID-19 and Lyme disease can look alike.
 There are 9 symptoms of COVID-19 that are also seen in Lyme disease.

 In the article, “Neurologic Findings Among Inpatients with COVID-19 at a Safety-Net U.S. Hospital,” Anand and colleagues described the symptoms and clinical presentations of 74 individuals with confirmed COVID-19.
 The patients were seen for neurology consults while hospitalized or within a month of hospitalization.
+Covid-19 and lyme disease share many of the symptoms and clinical pesentations.

 The authors described 9 symptoms in their COVID-19 patients that have also been reported in Lyme disease.
 These include: